scrapfly/fingerprint-generator/README.md

 ### Filters

 In fpgen, you can filter the fingerprint based on certain data points.
 The generator can be constrained by any part of its output.

+Multiple possibilities can be passed as a constraint using a tuple.
+They will be selected based on their respected probability.

 ```python
 gen.generate(